elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-do-control-and-experimental-groups-differ-in-scientific-experimentation.md

 score: -1.0
 related_article1:
     id: 166196
+    title: >-
-    title: What is the importance of observations in the scientific method?
+        What is the importance of observations in the scientific method?
     subject: Biotechnology
     url: /learn/biotechnology/questions/what-is-the-importance-of-observations-in-the-scientific-method
 related_article2:
-    id: 166187
+    id: 166175
-    title: Describe the characteristics of prokaryotic cells found in Bacteria and Archaea.
+    title: >-
+        How do metabolism and homeostasis contribute to the survival of living organisms?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/describe-the-characteristics-of-prokaryotic-cells-found-in-bacteria-and-archaea
+    url: /learn/biotechnology/questions/how-do-metabolism-and-homeostasis-contribute-to-the-survival-of-living-organisms
 related_article3:
-    id: 166186
+    id: 166196
-    title: What are the main differences between the domains Bacteria, Archaea, and Eukarya?
+    title: >-
+        What is the importance of observations in the scientific method?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-main-differences-between-the-domains-bacteria-archaea-and-eukarya
+    url: /learn/biotechnology/questions/what-is-the-importance-of-observations-in-the-scientific-method
 related_article4:
-    id: 166194
+    id: 166191
-    title: How do the levels of biological organization progress from molecular to ecological levels?
+    title: >-
+        List examples of organelles found in eukaryotic cells and their functions.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-the-levels-of-biological-organization-progress-from-molecular-to-ecological-levels
+    url: /learn/biotechnology/questions/list-examples-of-organelles-found-in-eukaryotic-cells-and-their-functions
 related_article5:
-    id: 166181
+    id: 166191
-    title: Why is biodiversity important in organizing species and understanding evolutionary history?
+    title: >-
+        List examples of organelles found in eukaryotic cells and their functions.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/why-is-biodiversity-important-in-organizing-species-and-understanding-evolutionary-history
+    url: /learn/biotechnology/questions/list-examples-of-organelles-found-in-eukaryotic-cells-and-their-functions
 ---

 &nbsp;